 No Red List fauna species were recorded on-site during the verification field visit.
-Considering the modified and secondary character of vegetation across the site and within the proposed LILO and Substation footprint.
+Considering the modified and secondary character of on-site vegetation, the site is not considered important fauna habitat.
 Habitat suitability assessments for the species highlighted by the DFFE Screening Tool's indicate that these taxa are 'unlikely' to be present: